7 Books Like “One Second After” by William R. Forstchen

 As Milton faces challenges at every turn - marauders, harsh weather conditions, scarce resources - he must confront his own demons to protect himself and those he cares about.
 This book takes a hard-hitting approach that will appeal to fans of post-apocalyptic fiction who crave realistic portrayals of survival in the face of disaster.

-In 'Lights Out', a gripping and thought-provoking novel by David E. Price, we find ourselves in the midst of a catastrophic cyberattack on the United States.
-The story begins with a devastating cyber assault that cripples the country's power grid, transportation systems, and communication networks, plunging the nation into chaos and darkness.
-As society teeters on the brink of collapse, Price masterfully unfolds a narrative that delves into the personal struggles, heroism, and resilience of ordinary citizens as they confront the unthinkable consequences of their reliance on technology.
+In ‘Lights Out’, a gripping and thought-provoking novel by David Crawford, we find ourselves in the midst of a catastrophic cyberattack on the United States.
+The story begins with a devastating cyber assault that cripples the country’s power grid, transportation systems, and communication networks, plunging the nation into chaos and darkness.
+As society teeters on the brink of collapse, Crawford unfolds a narrative that delves into the personal struggles, heroism, and resilience of ordinary citizens as they confront the unthinkable consequences of their reliance on technology.

 My interest in ‘Lights Out’ lies in its eerie parallels with John Longenecker’s bestselling apocalyptic thriller, ‘One Second After’.
 Both novels share a common thread – exploring the vulnerabilities of our modern world and the potential fallout from a catastrophic event.
 This resonance makes ‘Lights Out’ an excellent choice for fans of ‘One Second After’, as it delves into similar themes of survival, community, and the human spirit.